MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/Set-AzureRmADServicePrincipal.md

 ```

 ### -DisplayName
-New display name for the service principal.
+Specifies the new display name for the service principal.

 ```yaml
 Type: String